ShorelineCrypto/nengcoin/doc/android_fullnode_GNUroot_arm/README.md

 # Mobile Full Node on Android 32 bits phone (armel or armhf) with GNUroot App

+Warning: this is alpha release, suitable only for expert linux developers only

 This folder describes how to set up full node of NewEnglandcoin (NENG) on 32 bits android phone on arm CPUs.

 Minimum Hardware requirement: 1G memory in 32 bits arm phone with 3G spare hard disk